Edgenius/PlatoDocSite/content/form-builder/master-form-builder/_index.md

 +++
-title = "Master Form Builder"
+title = "MASTER FORM BUILDER"
 description = "With a master form you can link multiple different PDF forms.
 With PlatoForms creating a master form is simple." weight = 8
 +++

-# MASTER FORM BUILDER

 When building a master form, you don't need to upload a PDF beforehand.
 Click *Create Master For Multiple PDFs*, and you'll arrive at the *Form Builder*.
 On the form builder, there are three main sections: